7oiden/js-frameworks-ca/README.md

 - "/login"
 - "/admin"

-The admin path won't appear in your navigation.
+The admin path should not appear in the navigation.

 <h3>Home:</h3>